About President Wente

 • Assistant Professor and Associate Professor of Cell Biology and Physiology at Washington University of St. Louis

-• Postdoctoral Fellowships with the Rockefeller University and Memorial Sloan Kettering Cancer Center
+• Postdoctoral Fellowships at Rockefeller University and Memorial Sloan Kettering Cancer Center

 Education: